 What sort of volunteering opportunities are available?

 There we have a host of roles ranging from fundraising, public relations, becoming an active member of committee through to helping with general tasks on training or match day.
 Some tasks can be done from home, others at the club.
-While there are no absolute definitions of these roles, our role descriptions page gives a broad idea of some suggested positions and the commitments they entail.
+We have no absolute definitions of these roles, our role descriptions are flexable and we take a one club approach working together within our roles to get the job done.

 If you need further information: